 - 1. Carrying out a risk assessment of their business's attractiveness and vulnerability to money laundering and terrorist financing (see section 3); - 2.
-Establishing appropriate policies and procedures commensurate to the business's risks to prevent the business being used to launder money or finance terrorism (see section 4): - 3.
-Appointing а money laundering (MLRO) reporting officer who understands the business's risks and responsibilities under POCA and who shall be responsible for all AML/CFT/CPF matters (see section 5); - 4.
+Establishing appropriate policies and procedures commensurate to the business's risks to prevent the business being used to launder money or finance terrorism (see section 4): - Appointing a money laundering reporting officer (MLRO) who understands the business's risks and responsibilities under POCA and who shall be responsible for all AML/CFT/CPF matters (see section 5); - 4.
 Carrying out appropriate risk assessments of customers on a risk-based approach and keeping relevant documentation (see section 6);